NLPxL2Korean/UD-KSL/docs/xpos/XPOS-des/2_VV.md

 ## VV: Verb_main (동사)

 ### Definition
-VV refers to actions, movements, states, or occurrences as the stem of a verb.
+VV refers to an action, movement, state, or occurrence as the stem of a verb.

 ---